 A mass file-name editor is highly recommended.

 Ultra-advanced users who find Folder-to-SFZ not sufficient for their needs are advised to use Peter Eastman's Python SFZ mapping scripts, available here or as part of downloading VCSL's SFZ version.
-Fluency in Python highly recommended to use.
+Fluency in Python highly recommended to use, and you must install Python and several dependencies first.

 GUI (not shown to scale)